Swordfish Long Range Tracking Radar: VLRTR

-As per Ministry of Defence (MoD), two units of VLRTR systems were accorded by Union Government under memorandum of understanding (MoU) between National Technical Research Organisation (NTRO) and Indian Air Force for Indian Ballistic Missile Defence Programme.
+To support ballistic missile defence, the Missile Monitoring System uses VLRTR to identify space-borne threats.
+As per MoD, two units of VLRTR systems were accorded by the Union Government under memorandum of understanding between National Technical Research Organisation and Indian Air Force to implement a Missile Monitoring System to identify space-borne threats under Indian Ballistic Missile Defence Programme.
 First unit was raised in 2017 and the system is operational.